MCT-master/mct-master.github.io/_posts_draft/2021-12-20-alenacl-rockheim.md

 ### Gesture elicitation phase

 So, Pedro and Alena packed their bags and flew to Trondheim over the weeekend to get their hands dirty.
 We created a very short questionnaire, asking people how easy did they think it was to discover that the Time Tunnel exhibition was interactive, how much did they enjoy it once they discovered it was interactive, and what general suggestions of gesture mappings on actions and improvements they had.
 We arrived with this idea that people will be curious and ask and want to be involved, and we set up our questionnaires and emptied our pencilcases on high tables near the exhibition.
 We would have waited forever for people to express their curiosity about our presence there, so, after some time of observing their behaviour around the screen, we put on our adult pants and started asking them the questions instead, in smooth conversations instead of on paper.
-So, Pedro and Alena packed their bags and flew to Trondheim over the weeekend to get their hands dirty.
-We created a very short questionnaire, asking people how easy did they think it was to discover that the Time Tunnel exhibition was interactive, how much did they enjoy it once they discovered it was interactive, and what general suggestions of gesture mappings on actions and improvements they had.
-We arrived with this idea that people will be curious and ask and want to be involved, and we set up our questionnaires and emptied our pencilcases on high tables near the exhibition.
-We would have waited forever for people to express their curiosity about our presence there, so, after some time of observing their behaviour around the screen, we put on our adult pants and started asking them the questions instead, in smooth conversations instead of on paper.

 >>>> add more pictures from rockheim